-• The weather, as wet weather often means animals will shelter while long spells of rain stimulate growth of vegetation that hides to creatures, especially out in the great plains of East and South Africa.
+• The weather, as wet weather often means animals will shelter while long spells of rain stimulate growth of vegetation that hides the creatures, especially out in the great plains of East and South Africa.
 In Namibia rain means the wildlife does not have to rely on waterholes near to rest camps.
 So…dry seasons are best for safaris!

-• The frequency of animal sightings generally, especially the Big Five in Africa (lion, elephant, Cape buffalo, leopard and rhinoceros), the tiger in India and so on.
+• The frequency of animal sightings generally, especially the Big Five in Africa (lion, elephant, cape buffalo, leopard and rhinoceros), the tiger in India and so on.
 Bugbog crew has been to most of these locations.

 Note that in some locations you can get along pretty well by yourself, whether it’s walking or self-drive (e.g. Kruger in South Africa, Etosha in Namibia).
 But in some places you need not just a safari guide but a good safari guide who is pleasant, informative and knows where the beasts are/will be.
 Preferably without dozens of other tourists in the same place (e.g. Kenya, Amazon, Borneo).